kishore-rajkumar/java8-features/README.md

 This class is introduced **to avoid NullPointerException** that we frequently encounters if we do not perform null checks in our code.

 Using this class we can easily check whether a variable has null value or not and by doing this we can avoid the NullPointerException.

+## 11. Arrays Parallel Sort

+Java 8 introduced a new method **parallelSort() in the Arrays class** of **java.util** package.

+This method is introduced to support the parallel sorting of array elements.